 Hawaiian culture and free time

 Start the day with a private, before-hours guided visit of the Hawaiian Hall at the Bernice Pauahi Bishop Museum.
 The museum was founded in 1889 by Charles Reed Bishop in honour of his late wife, Princess Bernice Pauahi Bishop, the last descendant of the royal Kamehameha family.
 You’ll have all the three floors of the spectacular Hawaiian Hall to yourselves and your expert guides.
 Each of the three floors will take you on a journey through the different realms of Hawaii.
 The first floor is the realm of Kai Ākea which represents the Hawaiian gods, legends, beliefs, and the world of pre-contact Hawaii.
 The second floor, Wao Kanaka, represents the realm where people live and work, focusing on the importance of the land and nature in daily life.
 The third floor, Wao Lani, is the realm inhabited by the gods; here, you will learn about the ali‘i and key moments in Hawaiian history.
 Afterwards, head for historic Pearl Harbor National Monument, where you will be met by your personal veteran guide.
 Take the short boat ride which brings you to World War II Valor in the Pacific National Monument, home of the USS Arizona Memorial.
 Next, head for the Punchbowl, the crater that is home to the National Memorial Cemetery of the Pacific.
 The rest of the day is at leisure.
 This evening, dinner will be served at restaurant Alan Wong’s.
-As Chef Alan Wong ceaselessly raises the bar for creativity, innovation, quality, and service, your experience here will truly reflect Hawaii regional cuisine at its finest with a seven-course tasting menu inspired by the diverse ethnic cultures found in Hawaii and the freshly farmed ingredients from the islands.
+As Chef Alan Wong ceaselessly raises the bar for creativity, innovation, quality, and service, your experience here will truly reflect Hawaii regional cuisine at its finest with a five-course tasting menu inspired by the diverse ethnic cultures found in Hawaii and the freshly farmed ingredients from the islands.